AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 Within each environment, there are two different profiles:

-* **Staging**: The staging profile connects to MVPD's staging server for testing and validation of integrations before going live.
+* **Staging**: The staging profile connects to the MVPD's staging server for testing and validation of integrations before going live.

-* **Production**: The production profile connects to MVPD's production profile for actual production activities.
+* **Production**: The production profile connects to the MVPD's production profile for actual production activities.

 ## Use cases